risalt/skyscraper/README.md

 * GameFAQs: An offline frontend that uses a JSON+guides dump of the [GameFAQs](https://gamefaqs.gamespot.com/) website to include videogame guides and walkthroughs in the collection.
 GameFAQs does not approve of external scraping, so the dumps need to be obtained from somewhere else.

 ## Fix Broken Scrapers
-* Notably OpenRetro, WorldOfSpectrum, but also fixes and improvements to IGDB, MobyGames, ArcadeDB, TGDB and, of course the King Screenscraper.
+* Notably OpenRetro, WorldOfSpectrum and TGDB, but also fixes and improvements to IGDB, MobyGames, ArcadeDB and, of course the King Screenscraper.

 And of course:
+* The checksum tecnique has been re-implemented as an on-demand function that can be used in all scrapers now: ScreenScraper uses pure checksum search, all the other scrapers use an external database (canonical) to determine the proper search names for the games, instead of relying solely on the filename.
+The canonical database can be generated using Skyscraper itself, feeding it the TOSEC, Redump and No-Intro dat files.
+Checksums are stored in the cache database as cross-scraper resources, to avoid rehashing the same file multiple times.
+* Implement a negative match database functionality that caches negative searches per platform, online scraper and optionally by file, with a configurable expiration date.
 * Updated configuration files to support new platforms (plenty) and error cleansing of the json configuration files.
 All the scraper code/platform ids mappings are now in the configuration files.
-* Support additional resources (music, manuals, usage data, trivia, maps, guides).
+* Support additional resources (music, manuals, usage data, trivia, maps, guides, user flags, game size) and the logic to scrape them and add them to the frontends.
 * Validation of the cache now tries to fix (and cleanses if it cannot) the textual resource contents of the database.
 * --startat and --endat now are compatible recursive directories.
 * Take advantage of MAME short names for the compatible scrapers.
 * Improve data conformance checks and corrections to ensure homogeneized resources across scrapers.
-* Alternative name support for the compatible scrapers.
+* Alternative name support for the compatible scrapers (most of them).
+* Implement Latin characters simplification as a search variant in most scrapers.
 * Massive refactorings, errors, typos and style fixes.
-* File-based locking mechanism to avoid/minimize corrupted cache databases.
+* File-based locking mechanism and database temp file when writing to avoid/minimize corrupted cache databases.
 * Rescan feature to recheck the cache against the scraper databases (specially needed after changing the title matching logic).
 * Incremental scraping, for when new resources need to be added to already scraped games.
 * Improve the API keys and password management.
 * Generation of dummy thumbnails with text when no real thumbnail is available in the cache database.
-* Some changes to minimize the false positives from the scrapers, specially as I basically turned off the checksum/hash mechanisms (as my files are frequently modified and the checksum search would generally fail).
+* Some changes to minimize the false positives from the scrapers.
 * New cache tools to manage big databases such as mine (several tens of thousands of entries) and spot inconsistencies and false positive matches.
 * ...Changes that I need that probably no other one out there will need :)
 *  Breaking changes: The unpack functionality has been removed.
-The checksum matching logic has been removed.
-It may come back improved in the future.
-Or not.
+The checksum matching logic has been heavily modified.

 ## Original Readme: